 5. Employee engagement

 Now, this is something an HR employee is already good at.
-As he aspires to reach the top echelons of the corporate ladder, this skill becomes all the more important as he will be the face of the company.
+As they aspires to reach the top echelons of the corporate ladder, this skill becomes all the more important as they will be the face of the company.

-He won’t be able to interact with as many employees as before.
+They won’t be able to interact with as many employees as before.
 His communication with the entire organization would be via a few key executives.
-He must thus cash in on his people and leadership skills.
-He must use these to send out the right motivational message that spreads throughout the organization.
+They must thus cash in on his people and leadership skills.
+They must use these to send out the right motivational message that spreads throughout the organization.

 CEOs and HRs aspiring to be CEOs need to be effective decision-makers under extreme pressure.
 They must know how to guide the company’s ship through the rough sea of competition.